Momodou Bojang

-Momodou Bojang (born 19 June 2001) is a Gambian professional footballer who plays for 1. divisjon club Raufoss as a striker.
+Momodou Bojang (born 19 June 2001) is a Gambian professional footballer who plays for Swedish club Lunds BK as a striker.

 Club career

 Bojang began his career with Brikama United, Casa Sports and Rainbow, and spent time on loan at Portuguese club Famalicão (playing for their under-23 team), before signing on loan for Scottish club Hibernian in June 2022.
 In December 2022, Hibs exercised an option to end the loan earlier than planned.
 Bojang later criticised his treatment by the club.

 On 19 October 2024, after playing for Moroccan club KAC Marrakech in the country's second-tier Botola 2, Finnish Veikkausliiga club SJK Seinäjoki announced the signing of Bojang on a deal until the end of 2026 with a one-year option.
 On 5 April 2025, Bojang scored his first goal in Veikkausliiga, the winning goal in the 2025 season opening match against KTP at Arto Tolsa Areena.

 On 19 July 2025, Bojang moved to Norway and signed with Raufoss IL for an undisclosed fee, with a contract until the end of 2027.